Updated: October 2, 2024

 You can read more about the dangers of secrets getting exposed through source code here.

-Beyond Just Source Code
+5 Examples of Secret Leakage Beyond Source Code

 Even though source code is the most common place, SCMs are not the only services from which secrets can get leaked.
 Essentially, any service you’re using as part of your SDLC in which data is stored may be the source of secrets leakage.
 It’s important to be aware of this because once you make sure your source code is clean of secrets, attackers will look for them in other locations.
 Let’s go over five common examples.